santaclz/OogaBooga/README.md

 6. Write assembly to file
 7. Use NASM to convert assembly to an object file and `ld -m elf_x86_64` to executable

+# Lexer

+Lexer recognizes tokens from supplied file and assigns them their type.
+Ex. `shout < "Ooga Booga";` is consisted from tokens: `Print`, `Lc`, `Str`, `Semicolon`.

-# Current progress
+# Parser

-Currently the program is able to recognize tokens from supplied file and separate which of them are part of a function body (Step 2).
-It then parses the function body and recognizes which type of statements are inside it.
+Parser separates the function body and recognizes which type of statements are inside it.
+Its goal is to group tokens from Lexer into statements.
-Then it creates vector of structs Node (Step 4).
-Struct Node contains three fields: stype (statement type), svalue (tokens) and sbody (if statement has a block of code like if, for or while statement, then content of that code block is stored here).
-The program then loops through that vector and generates assembly code (Step 5).
-I'm currently working on translating all OogaBooga statements into assembly code as well as implementing System V ABI calling convention.
+Ex. `[Print, Lc, Str, Semicolon]` should be recognized as a print statement.
+This is where I implemented checking for compile errors.

+# Abstract Syntax Tree

+AST (for short) is a way of representing structure of source code written in programming language.
+To implement it I simply created struct `Node` which holds information about a single statement (its type, tokens, value).
+And then I created a vector of `Node`s which is my AST created from supplied source code.

 # Code generation

+The program goes through AST (vector of `Node`s) and for each statement generates its equivalent assembly code.

+## Assembly

 Before generating assembly code we need to make sure that the program exits correctly.
 For that purpose I'm prepending this piece of code.
 ```